-- (a) Matters of Discretion - Whether the proposal will deliver the outcomes sought by Structure Plan 013, particularly in respect of Secondary Structure Plan Features (local roads/laneways and secondary reserves).

-- (ii) For subdivisions within the Medium Density Area, consistency with the Medium Density Residential Development Design Guide to the extent the content of the guide relates to subdivision. - (iii) The design, layout and variety of the subdivision, including the size, shape and position of any lot, as well as the future land use and development of each lot.
-In addition, connectivity and linkages (both within and beyond the subdivision), energy efficiency and conservation, and access to solar energy. - (iv) Provision of land for publicly accessible open space and recreation that is appropriately located and of a practicable size and shape for recreation and to support management of stormwater during heavy rain events, in general accordance with Structure Plan 013. - (v) Whether the proposal includes provision of practicable street plantings. - (vi) The provision of access, any new roads, cycleways, footpaths, and provision of linkages to existing roads. - (vii) The management of traffic generated and potential adverse effects on the safety and efficiency of the transport network and the State Highway network (including temporary safety impacts that may arise where development of the Tara-Ika Growth Area occurs prior to the Ōtaki to north of Levin highway being constructed and operational. - (viii) Minimise use of cul-de-sacs, particularly cul-de-sacs that are long or have poor visibility to or from the street they connect to. - (ix) Consideration of Crime Prevention through Environmental Design Principles. - (x) The provision of servicing, including water supply, wastewater systems, stormwater management and disposal, telecommunications, gas and electricity. - (xi) Effects on significant sites and features, including natural/cultural, archaeological and historical sites. - (xii) Effects on habitats of culturally significant species identified on Structure Plan 013 and the proposed methods to avoid, remedy or mitigate these effects.
+- (a) Matters of Discretion - (i) Whether the proposal will deliver the outcomes sought by Structure Plan 013, particularly in respect of Secondary Structure Plan Features (local roads/laneways and secondary reserves). - (ii) For subdivisions within the Medium Density Area, consistency with the Medium Density Residential Development Design Guide to the extent the content of the guide relates to subdivision. - (iii) The design, layout and variety of the subdivision, including the size, shape and position of any lot, as well as the future land use and development of each lot.
+In addition, connectivity and linkages (both within and beyond the subdivision), energy efficiency and conservation, and access to solar energy. - (iv) Provision of land for publicly accessible open space and recreation that is appropriately located and of a practicable size and shape for recreation and to support management of stormwater during heavy rain events, in general accordance with Structure Plan 013. - (v) Whether the proposal includes provision of practicable street plantings. - (vi) The provision of access, any new roads, cycleways, footpaths, and provision of linkages to existing roads. - (vii) The management of traffic generated and potential adverse effects on the safety and efficiency of the transport network and the State Highway network (including temporary safety impacts that may arise where development of the Tara-lka Growth Area occurs prior to the Ōtaki to north of Levin highway being constructed and operational. - (viii) Minimise use of cul-de-sacs, particularly cul-de-sacs that are long or have poor visibility to or from the street they connect to. - (ix) Consideration of Crime Prevention through Environmental Design Principles. - (x) The provision of servicing, including water supply, wastewater systems, stormwater management and disposal, telecommunications, gas and electricity. - (xi) Effects on significant sites and features, including natural/cultural, archaeological and historical sites.